-- Updating the National Guidelines on Nutrition Care and Support for People Living with HIV based on recent evidence and global guidance, and realigning the 1992 National Food and Nutrition Policy with the 2011 National Nutrition Strategy.
+- Updating the National Guidelines on Nutrition Care and Support for People Living with HIV based on new evidence and global guidance, and realigning the 1992 National Food and Nutrition Policy with the 2011 National Nutrition Strategy